-One of the best things about travelling alone is that you can take any kind of trip you want.
+One of the best things about travelling alone is that you can take any trip you want.
 Relaxed or action-packed, city or country, mountain or beach.
 Book a trip that suits you and you alone.

 Where to go as a single traveller

-As you might expect, with so much variety of the type of trip you can take, there are also plenty of choices for where you can go.
+As you might expect, with so much variety of the type of trip you can take, there are plenty of choices for where you can go.